 Create your own video from scratch or edit a pre-made business video template.

-We’ve got a vast selection of animated or live action scenes to choose from, or you can upload your own footage or pictures.
+We’ve got a vast selection of animated or live action scenes to choose from, or you can upload your own business video footage or pictures.
 Customize colours or music from our library or upload your own, and your HD video, suitable for mobile or desktop platforms, will be ready in minutes.
 It’s super easy – just follow these simple steps:

 - Choose one of the six fully customizable templates below